Frequently Asked Questions for Birth Parents in an Adoption

 My financial situation is very tight.
 Will the adoption cost me anything?
 Can I get any assistance with my bills?

-All of the services provided to birth mothers by Law Offices of Joyce S. Schwensen is free of charge, even if you decide not to choose adoption.
+All of the services provided to birth mothers by Law Office of Joyce S. Schwensen is free of charge, even if you decide not to choose adoption.
 If you decide that you are ready to make an adoption plan, then a budget will be drawn up for the adopting parents which will include paying all the legal bills and any medical bills that are not covered by insurance or Medicaid.
 It may be possible for the adopting parents to provide you with some other financial assistance as well, as long as they get court approval first.
 Often adoptive families are allowed to reimburse birth mothers for lost wages, maternity clothes, transportation costs, and even pay past due rent.
-To find out whether financial help can be available to you, it would be best to schedule a consultation with Law Offices of Joyce S. Schwensen to explain to the attorney the details of your situation.
+To find out whether financial help can be available to you, it would be best to schedule a consultation with Law Office of Joyce S. Schwensen to explain to the attorney the details of your situation.

 This choice is up to you as there are both very good adoption attorneys and very good adoption agencies available to help you.
-If you choose to call Law Offices of Joyce S. Schwensen you can be sure you will work directly with attorney Joyce Schwensen, who is very knowledgeable about the laws and requirements of adoption, and will help you find a wonderful family for your child should you decide that adoption is the best choice for you and your baby.
+If you choose to call Law Office of Joyce S. Schwensen you can be sure you will work directly with attorney Joyce Schwensen, who is very knowledgeable about the laws and requirements of adoption, and will help you find a wonderful family for your child should you decide that adoption is the best choice for you and your baby.

 Parents seeking to adopt must go through a very extensive series of interviews, background checks, references, and classes before they can be legally approved to adopt a child.
 This is called a “home study”, and it includes visits to the adoptive parents’ home by an adoption social worker, and a court’s review of the adoptive parents’ health, family history, financial situation, work, and childcare arrangements.
 The homestudy is designed to ensure that adoptive parents are fully prepared to raise a child, with a special emphasis on the importance of helping the child understand adoption and the reasons why in most cases the birth parents should be respected and honored for their decision.